 Digitalization has changed everything, including the way we innovate.
+That means new public administration technologies too.

 The pace at which we need to update is constantly increasing, especially when it comes to providing individuals with what they really need.
 This is also true for Public Administrations, which must necessarily integrate the main technological innovations to be able to ensure effective, efficient, and adequate services that meet expectations.